Top 10 Text Message Marketing Mistakes

 A/B testing is the best way to ensure that subscribers will not only open your messages — but buy from and share them, too.

 2. Not Using MMS Marketing

-MMS is one of the most popular text message marketing formats for enterprise companies, and with good reason; we’ve seen brands generate a 6,000% increase in ROI with MMS.1 While SMS messages only allow 160 characters of plain text, MMS opens up an entire new world of eye-catching possibility.
-Brands like Vans, Ikea and Starbucks use MMS messages to:
+MMS is one of the most popular text message marketing formats for enterprise companies, and with good reason; we’ve seen brands generate a 6,000% increase in ROI with MMS.1 While SMS messages only allow 160 characters of plain text, MMS opens up an entirely new world of eye-catching possibility.
+Brands like Vans, Ikea, and Starbucks use MMS messages to:

 - Feature eye-catching media like images, GIFs, and videos.